rodrigobelloso/fib/README.md

    2111485077978050
    ```

-5. Calculate with verbose output:
+7. Calculate with verbose output:

    ```
    ./fib 100 -v -a matrix
    Initializing Fibonacci calculation for n=100
    Using matrix exponentiation algorithm
+   Output format: Decimal
    Computing matrix power 50...
    Calculation complete
    Preparing to write result
-   Converting result to string
+   Converting result to decimal format
-   Result has 21 digits
+   Result has 21 digits in decimal format
    Cleaning up memory
    Program completed successfully
-   Fibonacci Number 100: 354224848179261915075
+   Fibonacci Number 100 (decimal): 354224848179261915075
    ```

-6. Combining multiple options:
+8. Combining multiple options:
    ```
-   ./fib 1000 -a matrix -t -v -o big_fib.txt
+   ./fib 1000 -a matrix -f hex -t -v -o big_fib.txt
    ```
    This will calculate the 1000th Fibonacci number using matrix exponentiation,
-   with verbose output to stderr, and save the result and timing information to big_fib.txt.
+   output in hexadecimal format, with verbose output to stderr, and save the result
+   and timing information to big_fib.txt.

+## Output Formats

+The program supports three output formats:

+- **Decimal**: The standard base-10 representation (default)
+- **Hexadecimal**: Base-16 representation with `0x` prefix
+- **Binary**: Base-2 representation with `0b` prefix

+When using the `-r/--raw` flag with a non-decimal format, the appropriate prefix is still included.

 ## Algorithm Performance